-Efsta EFR API solutions for B2B and B2G
+efsta EFR API solutions for B2B and B2G

 Since the e-invoicing functionality is part of systems with different architectures, it is implemented in the existing EFR middleware, which can be operated locally by machine (e.g. POS system), on-site with multiple clients, centrally (ERP) or as a service in the cloud.
 The EFR is embedded in the efsta ecosystem to enable secure data processing and transmission, long-term archiving and system administration via the efsta cloud portal.

-The use of fiscalisation and e-invoicing modules is not mutually exclusive.
+The use of fiscalization and e-invoicing modules is not mutually exclusive.
 For example, an invoice fiscalised according to the law can be used in parallel on a POS system; the common tool for monitoring is the efsta portal.

 Issuing invoices: